alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

-If logs-elasticsearch-1.management is not available, we need to tell Logstash on logging-1 to send its Syslog data to a different elasticsearch node.
+If logs-elasticsearch-1.management is not available, we need to tell Logstash on logging-1 to send its Syslog data to a different Elasticsearch node.
 This is done by changing the /etc/hosts file on logging-1.management

 ### 'One or more indexes are missing replica shards.' despite cluster being green

-For some reason the elasticsearch plugin [does not consider a replica in the `REALLOCATING` state to be healthy](https://github.com/alphagov/nagios-plugins/blob/6534386f658ce573a8b65e0f9147f61b1b0fe964/plugins/command/check_elasticsearch.py#L453).
+For some reason the Elasticsearch plugin [does not consider a replica in the `REALLOCATING` state to be healthy](https://github.com/alphagov/nagios-plugins/blob/6534386f658ce573a8b65e0f9147f61b1b0fe964/plugins/command/check_elasticsearch.py#L453).